datalad-handbook/book/docs/basics/101-102-populate.rst

 <ww-no-multiline-commands>`.

 .. index::
-   single: Windows wit; Line continuation the terminal
+   pair: line continuation; on Windows in a terminal
 .. windows-wit:: Terminals other than Git Bash can't handle multi-line commands
    :name: ww-no-multiline-commands